foundry-rs/book/src/reference/config/overview.md

 ### Global configuration

-You can create a `foundry.toml` file in your home folder to configure Foundry globally.
+You can create a `foundry.toml` file in `~/.foundry` folder to configure Foundry globally.

 ### Environment variables